Steve Quis

-Steve Quis is an American sportscaster who is based in San Diego, CA and employed by Spectrum SportsNet, ESPN, UC San Diego, San Diego Strike Force, University of Arizona, San Diego Clippers and San Diego Miramar College as Public Information Officer.
+Steve Quis is an American sportscaster who is based in San Diego, CA and employed by Spectrum SportsNet, ESPN, UC San Diego, San Diego Strike Force, San Diego State, San Diego Clippers and San Diego Miramar College as Public Information Officer.

 Broadcasting career

-Quis currently calls college basketball nationally for ESPN and regionally for Spectrum SportsNet.
-In addition, he serves as the Voice of UC San Diego men's basketball on ESPN+ and the San Diego Clippers, who are the G-League affiliate of the Los Angeles Clippers and San Diego State football on television.
+Quis currently calls college basketball nationally for ESPN.
+In addition, he serves as the Voice of UC San Diego men's basketball on ESPN+ (home games) and 97.3 The Fan (road games).
+He is also Voice of the San Diego Clippers, G-League affiliate of the Los Angeles Clippers.
+In addition, he serves as television play-by-play announcer for San Diego State football and men’s and women’s basketball.
+In May 2025, he began calling the Big West Baseball Championships on ESPN.

+Quis has called San Diego Strike Force Indoor Football League games since 2019.
+The Strike Force were named IFL Broadcast of the Year in 2025.

 In August 2024, he began calling Big 12 women’s volleyball along with men’s and women’s basketball for the University of Arizona on ESPN+.

-Quis has called San Diego Strike Force IFL football since 2019.
-The Strike Force were named IFL Broadcast of the Year in 2025.

-In addition to his basketball work at UC San Diego, he announces women's soccer, men's and women's volleyball, men’s and women's water polo, softball and baseball for the Tritons Big West ESPN+ package.
+In addition to his basketball work at UC San Diego, he announces men’s and women's soccer, men's and women's volleyball, men’s and women's water polo, softball and baseball for the Tritons Big West ESPN+ package.